Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 8. Community outreach, prevention and advocacy

-The CPP team includes members from the departments of Social Work, Nursing, Psychiatry and the Office of General Counsel at Boston Children's.
+The CPP team includes members from the departments of General Pediatrics, Social Work, Nursing, and Psychiatry, and the Office of General Counsel at Boston Children's.

 Our team also includes a nurse at Boston Children's who functions as a liaison with the Massachusetts Department of Children and Families (DCF).